 There are probably more than a few of you who considered moving to Japan.
-Especially those seeking to move to a more traditional place from a modern culture in Europe.
-But it is a move to completely different culture, language, tradition etc. Would you be able to handle it?
-The fear of the unknown is the reason why the most of you never seriously took an option of moving to Japan.
+Especially those seeking to move to a more traditional place from modern culture in Europe.
+But it is a move to a completely different culture, language, tradition etc. Would you be able to handle it?
+The fear of the unknown is the reason why most of you never seriously took the option of moving to Japan.
 This is why we decided to write an article about European newcomers in Japan.
-Just to get the basic picture of how the life in Japan looks to a born European.
+Just to get the basic picture of how life in Japan looks to a born European.
 No matter what country in Europe you are coming from.
-All parts of The Old Continent have the similar culture.
+All parts of the Old Continent have a similar culture.
 So moving to Japan from Europe is equally difficult and challenging for all of Europeans.

 Moving to Japan from Europe, what’s to know?